DepravitiesFinest/DepravitiesFinest/README.md

 <div align="center">

 ```
-experimental. private. always changing.
-commit messages are a cry for help.
+most of my work is experimental, private, or constantly changing.
-some projects will never be finished.
+some projects never get finished and that's because i'm a bum.
-that is not changing either.
 ```

 <br/>